andrew-voroshylo/Project/README.md

 4) Create a page after login that will view customer and dependents details

-5) Create a page after login that will De-register dependents
+5) Create a page after login that will De-register dependents.